zakenaio/PP3-MasterMind-2023-ci-fsd/README.md

 You must then create a _Config Var_ called `PORT`.
 Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

 Connect your GitHub repository and deploy as normal.